zachalbert/ldthw/_color/045-color-harmonies-analogous.md

 - gestalt
 - color harmonies
 ---
 If [complementary color palettes]({{ site.baseurl }}{% link _color/040-color-harmonies-complementary.md %}) are full of energy, then **analogous** color palettes are the opposite.
-Analogous palettes are significantly less energetic, and can often be observed in natural landscapes.
+Analogous palettes are significantly less energetic, and can often be observed in serene natural landscapes.

+An analogous color palette is one which uses 3-5 colors that sit right next to each other on the color wheel.

 ![Analogous Color Harmony](/images/color/color-wheel-analogous.png)

-* definition
-* Qualities
-* How to use
+### A Calming Palette

+Analogous palettes have a calming quality because they use colors which come from the same part of the color spectrum.
+This effect is often very pleasing, and difficult to screw up.

+These palettes are a great choice for any brand that wants to evoke serenity or calm, especially if it's inspired by or related to nature.

+### Warm Analogous vs Cool Analogous

+Pay special attention to the warmth of analogous palettes.
+If you situate the palette in the warm side of the color wheel, while there won't be much contrast between colors, you will still get a fairly energetic result since the colors are all warm.
+By contrast, an analogous palette situated in the cool end of the spectrum will have an incredibly calming, relaxed effect.

 <!--more-->
 ## Exercises